 We are not a booking agent for models, comedians, or musicians, nor do we represent writers, directors, stylists, or make up artists.

 Do you charge a fee for representation?

 No, there are no fees charged up front.
 We work strictly on commission.
 No monthly or annual fees to be signed with the agency.
 You will never be REQUIRED to take a specific class in order to be represented by The Blanco Agency, nor be REQUIRED to shoot with a specific photographer.

 I would love to show you my skills in person!
 What is your address so I can stop by?

 Unfortunately we are an appointment-only office.
-If we are interested in meeting with you in person, we will contact you to set that up.
-Please do not stop by our listed address.
-It is not our main office.
+Please follow our submission instructions.
+If we are interested in meeting with you, we will contact you.